-Your doctor may give you specific information on when you no longer need the drain and when it will be removed.
-In general, you will need the drain until you are collecting less than about 2 tablespoons of fluid in 24 hours.
+Your doctor may give you information on when you no longer need the drain and when it will be removed.

 Follow any instructions your doctor gives you.
 How often you empty the bulb depends on how much fluid is draining.
 Empty the bulb when it is half full.

-You may have a bandage.
+You may have a dressing (bandage).
+The dressing is often made of gauze pads held on with tape.
 Your doctor will tell you how often to change it.

-Squeezing or "milking" the tube can help prevent clogs so that it drains correctly.
-Your doctor will tell you when you need to do this.
+Squeezing or "milking" the tube of your surgical drain can help prevent clogs so that it drains correctly.
+Your doctor will tell you if and when you need to do this.
 In general, you do this when: